jonathansharman/najan/src/arguments.md

 You and I are eating an orange.
 </gloss>

-We can reverse the order of the arguments without affecting the meaning:
+We can usually reverse the order of the arguments without affecting the meaning:

 <gloss>
 je  | rʊ | za | rabʊm  | ci | ko | ci | to  | tcet
 ɪɴᴅ | ᴘ  | an | orange | ᴀ  | I  | ᴀ  | you | eat
 An orange is being eaten by you and me.
 </gloss>

+However, sometimes order does matter, for instance when [universal and existential quantification](./determiner-phrases.md) are involved.

 In this example, the ball and glove are thrown as part of the same action: